-How can an association of health care centers empower their providers and patients to think of themselves as advocates, not just employees and consumers?
+How can healthcare centers empower both providers and patients to think of themselves as system advocates, not just employees and consumers?

-For 25 years, the California Primary Care Association (CPCA) has worked to promote access to quality, affordable, and comprehensive health care services in communities across the state.
-As the representative group for more than 1,300 nonprofit community health centers, CPCA provides its member health centers with the information, tools, and resources needed to deliver high-quality health care services to patients across California, including millions of low-income, uninsured, and underserved residents.
-CPCA member health centers care for one in seven Californians, provide nearly 60,000 jobs, and generate an economic impact of more than $8 billion annually, including $1.1 billion in total tax revenue.
+For 25 years, the California Primary Care Association (CPCA) has promoted access to quality, affordable, and comprehensive healthcare services in communities across the state.
+As the representative of more than 1,300 nonprofit community health centers, CPCA provides its member health centers with information, tools, and resources needed to deliver high-quality health care services to patients across California—especially millions of low-income, uninsured, and underserved residents.
+CPCA members care for one in seven Californians, provide nearly 60,000 jobs, and generate a statewide economic impact of more than $8 billion annually, including $1.1 billion in total tax revenue.

-CPCA, through its advocacy organization CaliforniaHealth+ Advocates, also serves as an intellectual and advocacy partner for its member health centers and their leaders on issues related to health care reform and care delivery.
-They lead local, state, and federal advocacy efforts to advance policies to strengthen the health care system, public health, and the health care safety net.
+Through its 501(c)4 organization CaliforniaHealth+ Advocates, CPCA also serves as an intellectual and advocacy partner for its member health centers and their leaders on issues related to healthcare reform and care delivery.
+CaliforniaHealth+ Advocates also leads local, state, and federal advocacy efforts to advance policies that strengthen the health care system, public health, and the healthcare safety net.

-CPCA has successfully represented its member health centers for more than two decades and continues to be a mighty force fighting for access to affordable, quality health care for California residents.
-In recent years, numerous CPCA-backed assembly bills and budget recommendations moved from concept to implementation thanks to the hard work of CPCA, CaliforniaHealth+ Advocates, and its members’ efforts.
+CPCA has successfully represented its member health centers for more than two decades since its founding and continues to be an influential force in the fight for California residents’ access to affordable, quality healthcare.
+In recent years, numerous CPCA-backed assembly bills and budget recommendations moved from concept to implementation thanks to the hard work of CPCA, CaliforniaHealth+ Advocates, and their members’ efforts.

 However, despite the multibillion-dollar economic impact and considerable tax-producing efforts, CPCA and its health center members sometimes struggle to get their legislative initiatives over the finish line.
-This is due in no small part to the perception that it is unable to rally its main stakeholders — thousands of health care staff and providers and the nearly 7 million patients treated at their health centers — to respond at the polls.
+This is due in no small part to the perception that it is unable to rally its main stakeholders—thousands of health care staff and providers and the nearly 7 million patients treated at their health centers—to respond at the polls.
 Sadly, the perception is currently reality.
 Health care providers and patients of CPCA’s member health centers rarely identify as extended members of CPCA themselves.
 Instead, they simply consider themselves to be employed by, or patients of, their community health center.
 Patients first, patients only.
-This inability to turn providers and patients into advocates prevents CaliforniaHealth+ Advocates and its member health centers from truly flexing their significant political muscle.
+This inability to turn providers and patients into advocates prevents CPCA, CaliforniaHealth+ Advocates, and its member health centers from truly flexing their significant political muscle.

 THE SNYDER STRATEGY

-Snyder Strategies immediately recognized the untapped advocacy potential of CPCA member centers’ providers and patients.
-But releasing this potential energy is not unlike splitting the atom.
-It requires careful planning, a clear focus on results, and a commitment from leaders at both CPCA and its many member organizations.
-To assist with this outreach transformation, Snyder Strategies developed a three-year strategy that:
+Snyder Strategies immediately recognized the untapped advocacy potential of CPCA member centers’ providers and patients—but releasing this potential energy effectively would require careful planning, a clear focus on results, and a commitment from leaders at both CPCA and its many member organizations.

-To develop the plan, Snyder Strategies examined external opportunities and barriers; conducted research on similar successful association models; assessed internal opportunities and barriers; conducted interviews with key internal stakeholders; identified barriers to engagement, and provided recommendations on how to overcome them.
+To develop the plan, Snyder Strategies examined external opportunities and barriers; conducted research on similar successful association models; assessed internal opportunities and barriers; conducted interviews with key internal stakeholders; and identified barriers to engagement and provided recommendations on how to overcome them.

 We also reviewed existing advocacy systems, data, and metrics; identified data needed to create advocacy goals and benchmarks; and developed a plan to share this data across the expanded grassroots advocacy network.
 Using our research, we then developed a comprehensive, three-year strategy that outlines the advocacy staff, resources, and component investments necessary for success, and developed recommendations and milestones for key stakeholder engagement and full implementation.